GSIBabu/Fish_Sim/Fish_Sim_Summary.md

 *   **Layout:** Modified the main layout to stack vertically (`flex-col`) on small screens and transition to horizontal (`md:flex-row`) on medium screens and larger.
 The simulation area takes up the top half (`h-1/2`) on small screens, while the control panel takes the bottom half (`h-auto`, `w-full`).
 On larger screens, the layout reverts to the side-by-side configuration (`md:h-full`, `md:w-72`).
 *   **Metrics Display:** Updated the positioning of the fixed metrics display (`.metrics-display`) to use Tailwind utility classes (`absolute top-4 right-4`) instead of a fixed pixel offset, making it relative to the simulation container.

+## 5. Fixes

+*   **Stray Code Removal:** Removed misplaced JavaScript code comments and function fragments from the very beginning of the HTML document (before `<!DOCTYPE html>`) that were incorrectly rendered as text content.